 • Encourage your dog to urinate away from standing water or areas where people or other animals will have access • Wash your hands after handling your pet .

 If you are ill or if you have questions about leptospirosis in people, consult your physician.
 If you are pregnant or immunocompromised (due to medications, cancer treatment, HIV or other conditions), consult your physician for advice.
 For more information, visit: www.avma.org

 Copyright © 2020 California Shots For Pets all Rights Reserved.

 CSFP is a DBA of Two Broke Blondes, Inc.

-TO KEEP OUR CLINICS SAFE FOR EVERYONE, THE SHOTS FOR PETS TEAM WILL ALL BE WEARING MASKS AS WELL AS PRACTICING SAFE SOCIAL DISTANCING.
+TO KEEP OUR CLINICS SAFE FOR EVERYONE, THE SHOTS FOR PETS TEAM MEMBERS ARE ENCOURAGED TO WEAR MASKS.

-ALL PET PARENTS ARE ALSO REQUIRED TO WEAR A MASK OR FACIAL COVERING.
+PET PARENTS ARE ALSO ENCOURAGED TO WEAR A MASK OR FACIAL COVERING.

 WE UNDERSTAND THAT THIS TIME IS VERY DIFFICULT AND FRUSTRATING FOR EVERYONE.
 SHOTS FOR PETS CLINICS ARE A PLACE OF PEACE AND RESPECT, HOWEVER, WE RESERVE THE RIGHT TO REFUSE SERVICE TO ANYONE.